DJI Matrice 400 vs. Matrice 350 RTK: What’s New and Should You Upgrade?

 • Integrate larger third-party payloads using redesigned IO and power interfaces

-Thanks to its higher cruise speeds and endurance under load, the M400 is noticeably more efficient for:
+Thanks to its higher cruise speeds and endurance under load, the M400 is noticeably more efficient for powerline inspections, railway and highway corridors, large-area mapping, and emergency response requiring quick arrival.

 The new thermal design and airflow system help the M400 sustain higher loads in hotter environments — something the M350 struggled with when carrying its heaviest payloads in the summer.